dfrappart/dfrappart.github.io/_posts/2025-06-18-Still_more_on_Gateway_API.markdown

 ```

 Well, no because we need to specify the rewrite rule.
-It is clearly related to the way the http route forward traffic, since we get an nginx based error, which is even more clear when we look at the pod's logs (we scale down the deploiement to 1 replicas, to be sure that we cvheck the correect pod logs)
+It is clearly related to the way the http route forward traffic.
+The nginx based error is clear when we look at the pod's logs (we scale down the deploiement to 1 replicas, to be sure that we cvheck the correect pod logs).
+It gets a request for an unexisting path.

 ```bash